loveland/support/_articles/delete-your-account.md

 weight: 5
 category: Your Account
 published: true
-intro: How to delete you account
+intro: How to cancel your account
-title: Delete Your Account
+title: Cancelling Your Account
 ---
 We will be sad to see you go, but if you’ve completed your project then it might be time to delete your account.